ThorbenKuck/ThorbenKuck/README.md

 I'm a very passionate software developer, focusing on applied software architecture.

-Currently i am working at [open knowledge](https://www.openknowledge.de/), where i focus on enterprise development.
+Currently i am working at DSV, where i am a Solution Architect.

 - 💬 Ask me about Spring (Boot), i'm in a very passionate love/hate relationship with it.
 - 👯 I’m looking to collaborate on Anything cool.
-Any framework or extension to a framework in Java (but basically whatever).
+Any framework or extension to a framework in Java or Kotlin (but basically whatever).
-- 🔭 I’m currently working on [ddt](https://github.com/ThorbenKuck/data-driven-tests) and a sneaky, but qute major update to [netcom2](https://github.com/ThorbenKuck/NetCom2).
+- 🔭 I’m currently working on the first release version of [WireDI](https://github.com/ThorbenKuck/WireDI), a compile time spring-boot alternative.
 - 🌱 I’m currently learning anything connected to enterprise development.

 [![Thorbens github stats](https://github-readme-stats.vercel.app/api?username=ThorbenKuck&theme=dark&show_icons=true)](https://github.com/ThorbenKuck/github-readme-stats)